-Specific hikes to do when visiting Zion National Park
+What hikes should you do when visiting Zion National Park?

 Zion is usually a quick drive through by the 2.5 million visitors seeing it each year.
 But don’t cheat yourself.
 Zion is a forever experience.
 I booked 3 days my first time there and ended staying almost 2 weeks!

 Zion is always new and refreshing.
 After you’ve hiked the great “Inner canyon” hikes of East Observation Point and West Rim to Angel’s Landing, be sure to really discover Zion’s backcountry by driving up Kolob Terrace Road where the scenery is exceptionally beautiful.

 My suggestions for that drive include: after 5+ miles park on the left where Smith Mesa Rd. joins Kolob Terrace and hike up to Smith Mesa and across as far of it as you like; a real hidden gem of a hike where especially from mid-May to early June its great grass prairie where horses often run is back dropped by soaring canyon mountains and the whole place suggests “the old West” of 1840.